-If you're cooking for children as well as adults, it's even more important to ensure you've got the proteins, minerals and brain-boosting nutrients the little ones need.
+If you're cooking for children as well as adults, it's even more important to ensure you've got the proteins, minerals and brain-boosting nutrients young people need.
 Try these vegetarian recipes for families.

 Soups are an easy meal option that you can cook in bulk and freeze.
 They're filling and healthy, especially if you incorporate pulses and serve with bread or pitta bread.
 Try this Moroccan split pea soup recipe.

 Get to know what's in season.
-Eating food that's just been picked tastes better, is better value and is a better deal for the planet.
+Eating food that's just been picked tastes better, is better value and is better for the planet.

-- Make your meat go further.
-Buy better quality meat, and plan recipes to make the most of it.
+Buy better quality meat and plan recipes to make the most of it.
 Learn how to make a roast chicken last a week.

 Go global and experiment with vegetarian recipes from other countries.
 Try these collections of recipes from around the world.